Azure/Service-Fabric-Troubleshooting-Guides/Cluster/How to configure APIM for Service Fabric managed cluster.md

 To verify Api functionality, use PowerShell, Postman, or browser.

-NOTE: NSG and Load balancer rules will need to be configured for port 8080 being used in this example before a connection can be made.
+NOTE: NSG and Load balancer rules will need to be configured for APIM port 443 and API test port 8080 being used in this example before a connection can be made.

 ![verify functionality](../media/how-to-configure-apim-for-service-fabric-managed-cluster/vs22-weatherforecast-ps.png)